aalonso99/FlowerDig/README.md

   - The training of two neural networks for keypoint regression in geometric morphometry for flowers with 4 petals.
   - An Android app running the model in real time using the camera raw as input.

-The data used for training has not been included due to its large size.
+The data (about 1000 labeled images) used for training has not been included due to its large size.

 The Android app is based on [this](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android_play_services) example from the Tensorflow Authors.
 The original License is included.
 Changes on the original code mainly include:
   - The camera output processing, in order to adjust it to our model input requirements.